Robes, towels, sandals, and anything else needed for before or after your float session

 Will my skin get dehydrated from soaking for so long?
 No- your skin doesn’t even prune up, but it does become silky soft afterwards.

 How do you clean the tanks?
-Between each float, the water is filtered multiple 4x through a 1-10 micron filter, and treated with UV light, Ozone and Hydrogen Peroxide.
+Every 20 minutes and between each float, our water is filtered 4x through a 1-10 micron filter, and treated with UV light, Ozone and Hydrogen Peroxide.
+Our filtration system is able to filter particles from the water to 1 micron in size and is FDA compliant for drinking water (Class 1 Filtration).

 Is it better to use the sauna before or after the float?
 We recommend a Ozone sauna session prior to your float.
 This detoxifies your body and opens your pores, allowing the magnesium from the Epsom salts to easily absorb into your body.